morvencao/multicluster-mesh-operator/README.md

 make deploy
 ```

+### How to Use

-3. If you have installed [Openshift Service Mesh](https://docs.openshift.com/container-platform/4.6/service_mesh/v2x/ossm-about.html) in a managed cluster, then you should find a `mesh` resource created in `open-cluster-management` namespace:
+1. If you have installed [Openshift Service Mesh](https://docs.openshift.com/container-platform/4.6/service_mesh/v2x/ossm-about.html) in a managed cluster, then you should find a `mesh` resource created in `open-cluster-management` namespace:

 ```bash
 # oc get mesh -n open-cluster-management